MathysCogne/hackathon_kiln/README.md

 </br>
+## 🔎 Sentiment analysis

+The first step is to have the user's prompt go through a simple sentiment analysis using a python script, allowing it to narrow down which data is necessary and from there make the right API call to retrieve it.
+In a fully fledged version, a more thorough sentiment analysis and allowing it to understand actionable words to enable it to make actions (such as handling: transactions, withdrawing, staking on behalf of the user).

 ## 📡 Integration with Kiln

-The aim of this project was to demonstrate a functional proof of concept.
-For a real-world integration, all Kiln API endpoints should be integrated to maximize the chatbot's capabilities.
+The aim of this project was to demonstrate a functional proof of concept, for this we decided to limit the data received through Kiln's API to what we thought would be necessary for a MVP.
+For a fully operational version, all Kiln API endpoints should be integrated to maximize the chatbot's capabilities.

-The AI uses Kiln's API to retrieve real-time data and provide accurate responses.
+The AI is fed real-time data from Kiln's API to provide accurate responses.
 Currently supported endpoints:

 - `Get_Stakes`: Information on validators and associated wallets
 - `Get_Reward`: Reward details for a given wallet or validator